-So if that’s not a big enough reason, here’s a list of what you’re probably forgetting about or are trying to sweep under the rug to pretend like you’re actually making money.
+So if that’s not a big enough reason, here’s a list of what you’re probably forgetting about or are sweeping under the rug to pretend like you’re actually making money.
 I’m talking to you little subconscious!

 What does that profit margin actually cover?
 If you’re like any other crafter, chances are as soon as you added that profit margin in the formulas above, you went straight into sticker shock.
 It almost (if not did!)
 DOUBLE your rate.
 You’re thinking “This cannot be right?
 This math is clearly wrong”.
 That number is not wrong.
 You’re conceptions of pricing are.
-That number is correct – you’re just scared of it.
+That number is correct.
+You’re just scared of it.
 So what is that profit margin for?
 Is it extra money you get to put in your pocket at the end of the day?
-Yes and no. We can’t reaaaaaally say it’s play money, because it’s going first to paying for other aspects of your business, and trust me – there’s a LOT of them.
+Yes and no. We can’t reaaaaaally say it’s play money, because it’s going first to pay for the other aspects of your business, and trust me – there are a LOT of them.
 Here’s a checklist of what it’s going towards.
 How many are you checking off that your profit margin is actually paying for?

 - Did you put up a social media post?

 - How long did it take you to write and post?

 - Did you send an email blast to your subscribers?